Lightwave MUSIC by John Meisel

 What does „STEMS“ mean?

-If you purchase a „PREMIUM Gold Lease“ or UNLIMITED Lease“ you will also receive several high-resolution WAV files (48 kHz - 24 Bit) that are comprised of pre-mastered sub-group mixes (e.g. drums, bass, synths, vocal adlibs) to make your vocal integration more convenient and easy.
-If you purchase an „EXCLUSIVE License“ then you could also ask John to receive each track isolated.
+If you purchase an instrumental song exclusively you will also receive several high-resolution WAV files (48 kHz - 24 Bit) that are comprised of pre-mastered sub-group mixes (e.g. drums, bass, synths, vocal adlibs) to make the vocal recording and vocal integration more convenient and easy.
+In addition to that it is usually possible to also ask John to receive each track isolated.
 However, as John’s productions have a lot of tracks and because John is using high-end hard- & software as well as elaborated, unique mixing & mastering techniques, the provided stems usually should suffice.
-They will make sure that your final result sounds more polished and high-end.
+They will make sure that the final result sounds more polished and high-end.

 Is it possible to receive the beat / song without any vocal adlibs?

-If you purchase a Premium, Unlimited or Exclusive License, you can be sure that any vocals / adlibs / choirs that have been used in John’s productions come on a separate track, so that you can decide whether you want to use them or not.
+Exclusive instrumental songs always come with several stem files with pre-mixed sub-groups for convenient vocal integration and you can be sure that any vocals / adlibs / choirs that have been used in John’s productions come on a separate track, so that you can decide whether you want to use them or not.

 Are your productions safe reg. cleared samples?

-When purchasing the license of a beat/track from John, you can be sure that all 3rd party licensing rights, virtual instruments, live recordings, sample library content, loops and/or audio samples that are used in his productions are cleared and can be used in your "New Song".
+When purchasing the license of a beat/track from John, you can be sure that all 3rd party licensing rights, virtual instruments, live recordings, sample library content, loops and/or audio samples that are used in his productions are cleared and can be used in your "New Song" commercially.

-Is it allowed to mute vocal adlibs / hook elements from your productions esp. as they come on separate stems with your Premium, Unlimited or Exclusive Licenses and to sing along the same or similar vocal melodies, lyrics and lines or parts from them like these adlips/hook elements in my "new song"?
+Is it allowed to mute vocal adlibs / hook elements from your productions esp. as they come on separate stems and to sing along the same or similar vocal melodies, lyrics and lines or parts from them like these adlips/hook elements in my "new song"?

 Whereas all vocal adlibs or hooks that are used in John's productions are cleared (-> they are either recordings with vocalists which John recorded in his studio or cleared vocal samples from sample libraries or sample instruments), they represent micro compositions and must not be used independently from your new song itself.
 You are allowed to use them in your new song without paying any further royalties.
 You can either use them as „vocal support“ for your own lyrics and vocal melodies and performance or you can mute them and just use them as a basic hint to imagine how your new song could sound like.
 But you are not allowed to mute them and to sing these melodies and lyrics by yourself as if they would be your own melodic and lyrical creations.